Halfway Houses in Virginia, MN

 Bethel Port Rehabilitation Center - 61.5 miles from Virginia, MN

-Bethel Port Rehabilitation Center is a sober living home in Duluth, Minnesota, 55806 zip code.
+Bethel Port Rehabilitation Center is a halfway house in Duluth, MN, 55806 zip code.

 Address: 23 Mesaba Avenue, Duluth, MN 55806 in Saint Louis County